 Q: Are wolves dangerous to human safety?

 A: There has never been a recorded wolf attack on a human in Michigan.
 Wolves are afraid of people and do all they can to avoid them.
 Although wolves are predators, they pose no threat to public safety.
-An irrational fear of wolves should not drive the trophy hunting of these majestic creatures.
+An irrational fear or hatred of wolves should not drive the trophy hunting of these majestic creatures.

 Q: Are wolves killing too many deer, and making it difficult for hunters to find deer to put meat on the table?